You are currently viewing How to become a digital nomad to travel full-time

 Obviously, the income part is pretty vital, but that’s not all.

-Having done it twice now (at the beginning of my digital nomad journey 3 years ago and in April after returning to Canada for a year due to the pandemic), you obviously have to deal with all the logistics of leaving to travel full time.
+Having done it twice now (at the beginning of my digital nomad journey in 2018 and in 2021 after returning to Canada for a year due to the pandemic), you obviously have to deal with all the logistics of leaving to travel full time.

 Basically, it’s cutting all binding ties to a specific location.